“Always forgive your enemies – nothing annoys them so much.” ~Oscar Wilde

 When was the last time someone really pissed you off, hurt your feelings or shocked you (in a negative way) with their behavior?

-People can be cruel--let's face it, some of them are downright assholes who bring a serious element of toxicity into your life.
+People can be cruel–let’s face it, some are downright assholes who bring a serious element of toxicity into your life.
 They say and do the meanest, most damaging things.
 I have been personally shocked on more than one occasion at the blatant rudeness of some people.

 (This is especially the case when we’re talking about narcissists!)

 When it happens to you…

 Having been a victim of unkind treatment, you’re probably reeling with anger.
 You feel like forgiveness is the least suitable response you can give.

 Surprisingly, however, forgiveness is the quickest and most lasting way to get over the anger and hurt!
 But how can you just forgive someone who has hurt you so?

 Achieve true forgiveness and gain peace with these approaches:

 Confront the issue.
 It’s very easy to want to block negative situations out of your consciousness, but that approach may be causing more anger than you know!